achirita/awesome-phyllotaxis/README.md

   <img src="https://github.com/user-attachments/assets/47e82999-10dc-4100-9278-5719454a572f" />
 </p>

-### Adding depth to the pattern
+### Adding Depth

-To give our phyllotaxis pattern a more realistic, three-dimensional appearance, we can adjust the z position of each organ.
-One way to do this is to use a function that approximates the curvature of a flower head.

-In this case, we'll add a new parameter `height` which defines the maximum height of the curvature and use the function `Math.pow(index, 2)` to determine the z height of each organ.
-This will create a gentle, curved shape that resembles the natural growth of a flower.
+While planar phyllotaxis provides a beautiful two-dimensional representation, many natural structures grow in three dimensions.
+Adding depth to the pattern involves introducing a vertical dimension, which can simulate the curvature or height variations found in these real-world examples.

+One approach is to gradually increase the z-coordinate of each organ in the pattern, creating a gentle slope or dome-like shape.
+For instance, the z-value can follow a quadratic function of the organ index, forming a parabolic curve that resembles the natural curvature of a flower head.
+This subtle addition adds realism and complexity to the visualizations.

+Depth also opens the door to creative exploration.
+Depending on the mathematical function applied to the z-axis, the pattern can take on diverse forms, from smooth domes to exaggerated peaks or even wave-like surfaces.
+These variations allow the algorithm to simulate a broader range of natural growth forms or to serve as a foundation for artistic designs.

 ```javascript
 /**